 Replace the LEDSwitch so that the LED automatically turns on and off depending upon ambient light levels.
 The following code snippet should help you.

 Add a motor to your breadboard with a fan blade attached.
 The motor should turn on and off automatically according to the readings taken by the humidity and temperature sensors.
 A suggested circuit diagram is included below.
+Note the battery and the Arduino have a common ground but not a common positive.

+[L6 Diag_bb.png]

 Final thoughts